YueYaiba/DIY-Cloud-Gaming/README.md

 • Disable all power saving options from bios and from the "Advanced" tab of your network adapter's settings.
 • Setting your network to private instead of public.
 • Disable hibernation.
+• Open UDP ports 7 and 9

 # Setting Up Your Raspberry Pi

+For simplicity this guide will assume we are working with at least a Raspberry 4 2GB or a more recent model, however even a Raspberry Pi Zero with wireless connectivity could work, we will also set a VPN to your local network and while it is not mandatory, it is highly recommended.

+• If you do not set up the VPN, replace all local IPs in this guide by Public IPs, or if you set up the VPN with anything below a Raspberry Pi 4, only connect to the VPN to send the WoL packet, do not use it while actually playing games as it will slow your internet speed down.

+##Creating SSH keys

+1. First we will need to setup SSH keys for your Windows PC (most likely works the exact same on Linux).

+• Open cmd on Windows, and type `ssh-keygen`.

 # WoL From Your Device